 There are enrichment opportunities to join societies related to psychology or well-being, such as mindfulness and stress management.

-PAULA MOORE, Teacher in Charge of Psychology
+P MOORE, Teacher in Charge of Psychology